The deadline for Spring 2026 proposals has passed.

 • An OLLI at UNT instructor may attend courses during the semester they teach at no cost.
 To claim a complimentary membership, contact olli@unt.edu.

 • Anyone who teaches for OLLI at UNT will receive a letter of appreciation from our Senior Director.
-For current UNT professors, staff members, or graduate students, the letter will also be sent to their corresponding Dean and Chair.
+For current UNT faculty, staff, or graduate students, the letter will also be sent to their corresponding Dean and Chair.

 • Teaching for OLLI at UNT is a unique volunteer opportunity that is very valuable on a resume or CV.